Mgallimore88/osfl_cnn_recognizer/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for running the model │
-    │                         generated with `pip freeze > requirements.txt`
-    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module